ABOUT LANGDAM GUEST FARM

 SELF-CATERING ACCOMMODATION & CAMPING

-Langdam Guest Farm does not only offer guest accommodation, it is also a working farm specialising in a variety of agricultural ventures.
+Langdam Guest Farm offers more than just guest accommodation, it is also a working farm specialising in a variety of agricultural ventures.
 Situated in the Koo Valley, our accommodation rests at the foot of the Langeberg mountains with spectacular views and a sense of peace, unique to farm-style life.

 PEAR TREE COTTAGE (Sleeps 4)